 Many homes since the 1970s have been constructed using concrete slab foundations.
 The foundation made using thick concrete is poured on top of the soil.
 Even though the crawl space has been replaced by slab foundations, there are still issues associated with concrete slab foundations.

-If your concrete slab foundation has a problem, you need to immediately get in touch with a professional foundation repair company.
-This is to facilitate an extensive foundation evaluation to determine the severity of the problem.
+If your concrete slab foundation has a problem, you need to immediately get in touch with a professional foundation repair company, like Granite Foundation Repair.
+This is to facilitate an extensive foundation evaluation to determine the severity of the problem and catch the problem before it causes significant damage to your property.

-It’s worth noting some signs may not necessarily be caused by a foundation problem alone.
-There could be other reasons behind the faults as well.
+It’s worth noting some issues may not necessarily be caused by a foundation problem alone.
+There could be other reasons behind the faults as well which is why it is important to keep track of all issues and speak to a professional.

 The severity of the damage to your foundation should be assessed immediately after you discover any signs of foundation problems.